-1025.8 MEMBER ACCESS TO HIS/HER OWN PERSONNEL RECORDS
+1025.8 MEMBERS' ACCESS TO THEIR PERSONNEL RECORDS

-Any member may request access to his/her own personnel records during the normal business hours of those responsible for maintaining such files.
-Any member seeking the removal of any item from his/her personnel records shall file a written request to the Chief of Police through the chain of command.
+Any member may request access to the member's own personnel records during the normal business hours of those responsible for maintaining such files.
+Any member seeking the removal of any item from the member's personnel records shall file a written request to the Chief of Police through the chain of command.
 The Department shall remove any such item if appropriate, or within 30 days provide the member with a written explanation of why the contested item will not be removed.
 If the contested item is not removed from the file, the member's request and the written response from the Department shall be retained with the contested item in the member's corresponding personnel record (Government Code § 3306.5).